mikerhodes/ai-codeexplorer/README.md

 ### Clone and run

-To develop the code locally, you can clone the code and run it:
+For local development, clone and run the repository:

 1. Clone this repository:
    ```